AnswerDotAI/cosette/README.md

 chat(img)
 ```

-This is an image of a Cavalier King Charles Spaniel puppy lying on the
+This is an image of an adorable puppy lying on the grass next to some
-grass next to some purple flowers.
-The puppy has white and brown fur and
+purple flowers.
+The puppy appears to be a Cavalier King Charles Spaniel,
-an adorable expression.
+known for their sweet expressions, long ears, and beautiful markings.
+The scene looks peaceful and charming, with the flowers adding a touch
+of color and nature to the setting.

 <details>

-- id: chatcmpl-AxxPts6mRTeap94CEPIdf7INa5Xkx
+- id: chatcmpl-Bjx2nluEtIzGnD5IMxE8c2RsG3CNW
 - choices: \[Choice(finish_reason=‘stop’, index=0, logprobs=None,
-  message=ChatCompletionMessage(content=‘This is an image of a Cavalier
+  message=ChatCompletionMessage(content=‘This is an image of an adorable
-  King Charles Spaniel puppy lying on the grass next to some purple
+  puppy lying on the grass next to some purple flowers.
+The puppy
-  flowers.
-The puppy has white and brown fur and an adorable
+  appears to be a Cavalier King Charles Spaniel, known for their sweet
+  expressions, long ears, and beautiful markings.
+The scene looks
+  peaceful and charming, with the flowers adding a touch of color and
-  expression.’, refusal=None, role=‘assistant’, audio=None,
+  nature to the setting.’, refusal=None, role=‘assistant’,
-  function_call=None, tool_calls=None))\]
+  annotations=\[\], audio=None, function_call=None, tool_calls=None))\]
-- created: 1738853113
+- created: 1750291425
-- model: gpt-4o-2024-08-06
+- model: gpt-4.1-2025-04-14
 - object: chat.completion
 - service_tier: default
-- system_fingerprint: fp_4691090a87
+- system_fingerprint: fp_51e1070cf2
-- usage: CompletionUsage(completion_tokens=36, prompt_tokens=447,
+- usage: CompletionUsage(completion_tokens=65, prompt_tokens=262,
-  total_tokens=483,
+  total_tokens=327,
   completion_tokens_details=CompletionTokensDetails(accepted_prediction_tokens=0,
   audio_tokens=0, reasoning_tokens=0, rejected_prediction_tokens=0),
   prompt_tokens_details=PromptTokensDetails(audio_tokens=0,